Sensei85/docker-lamp-redis/README.md

 _**DATABASE**_

 Switch the database vendor from mysql to mariadb.
-You can also easily add additonal database versions.
+You can also easily add additional database versions.

 ## PHP

-The installed version of PHP is 8.0.3
+The installed version of PHP is 7.4.16

 #### Extensions